Sunil-Pradhan/javascript-cheatsheet/README.md

 Object keys only show object instance members (model, color) but can not show prototype members.

-By using `for..in` loop, it shows both object instance members and prototype members .
+By using `for..in` loop, it shows both object instance members and prototype members.

+#### Constructor as a Class in JavaScript

+A specific category can be defined as class in JavaScript.

+For example: Mobile is a category which can be considered as class in JavaScript.
+Inside the Mobile category many different brands can reside such as Nokia, Samsung, Apple and others.

 <a name="js-variable-hosting"></a>